yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 `ReactDOM.render(<BandInput />, document.getElementById('container'))`

 `ReactDom.render(TopComponent, HTMLElement)` takes the two arguments and ultimately renders the `TopComponent` into the specified `HTMLElement`.
-Great so our *index.js* should look like:
+So our *index.js* should look like:

 ```js
 import React from 'react';